DevExpress/DevExtreme.AspNet.Data/README.md

 ## CI Builds

-It is recommended to use [release builds](https://github.com/DevExpress/DevExtreme.AspNet.Data/releases).
+We recommend to use [release builds](https://github.com/DevExpress/DevExtreme.AspNet.Data/releases).
 However, you can use [CI builds](docs/using-ci-builds.md) to get urgent bug fixes or to test not-yet-released functionality.